Ficool

 "You think I was born yesterday.
 But I was buried here before this school had a name."

-The Keeper took one step back.
+The Keeper stepped back.
+Another step.

 More Chapters